|Register||FAQ||The Twelve Commandments||Members List||Calendar||Arcade||Search||Today's Posts||Mark Forums Read|

 (Click to see the animated GiF image.)

 6. Shows the Layer Mask visibly selected on main screen, gives a red area showing the transparency.
 Pencil coloured white will remove transparency, black will add more transparency.
 Use the Pen's opacity if you wish partial transparency of any parts.
 A gradient layer can be used also for a larger area of fading transparency but that is more complicated.
+You can instead select the Layer Mask portion attached to the upper layer instead of using the channels for fine tuning the masking with a pen.

 The sample image I chose was larger than I thought, I should have chosen a smaller image so I could put it all into a Gif animated image (both pictures had been sitting forgotten on my desktop for over a year lol.)
 By the way, I always save my master work using TIFF, it has always been a superior format to Photoshop PSD.
 And non-flattened TIFF can also save to a smaller size than PSD if you use both LZW and ZIP compression (maybe half or third the size of PSD.)